The information on this page is available in an Easy to Read format.

 Until late 2019, the WFDB did not have a secretariat.
 All work was done by the EC members with more or less voluntary assistance from available helpers.
 This has made the job even more challenging and time-consuming than it should be.
 Our progress was slow, as it often is for underrepresented groups of persons with disabilities.

-However, since early 2020 the WFDB has had 1 full-time staff members supporting the organisation on various projects as well as acting as a secretariat for the WFDB President.
+However, since early 2020 the WFDB has had 1 full-time staff member supporting the organisation on various projects as well as acting as a secretariat for the WFDB President.
 This position was funded through various schemes provided by institutional donors connected to specific programmes, predominantly in the Global South.
 As a long-term objective, in addition to advocacy-related work, the WFDB is now working on securing core grants to establish a permanent secretariat.

 Our Presidents